-Volunteering with Lion Cubs in Africa – What I Wish I Had Known!
+Volunteering with Lion Cubs in Africa – What to Know Before Applying

 I have been to South Africa so many times it feels like going home.
 I love its huge expanse, the amazing different environments, the incredible wildlife and the fantastic people you meet are just some of the things that make me go back over and over again.
 I have also been lucky enough to go to Kruger on safari several times.
 My heart soars when I see the beauty of animals living free as nature intended.
 In this day and age when people are destroying wildlife habitat for their own needs and gains it is incredibly moving to see wildlife run free.